ecmwf/anemoi-configs/configs/aifs/aifs-single-mse-1.0/README.md

 However, as the model was finetuned on the operational real-time IFS NWP analyses which is not publicly available, we recommend you substitute that dataset for the
 `ERA5` one.
 This will still provide a good dataset to rollout finetune on, but may lead to some drop in skill compared to the AIFS v1.0.

+For a point of reference we provide the recipe for the [operational dataset](dataset/aifs-od-an-oper-0001-mars-n320-2016-2023-6h-v6.yaml).

 To create these datasets, ensure `anemoi-datasets` is installed, as well as the `cdspai`, then with the following: